k9ordon/k9ordon.github.io/_posts/2016-03-09-meteor-a-lovestory.md

 ## Preprocessing Less

-Very common task is setting up your CSS preprocessor.
+A very common task is setting up your CSS preprocessor.
 Meteor.js' amazing package system handles this extremely painless:

 ```sh
 meteor add less
 ```

-Add a less file and it’s shipped processed.
+Add a less file and it’s processed before publishing.
 Source map support, a watcher for live reload and everything.
 Same for coffee script, sass whatsoever.

 ## Deploying :open_mouth:

-After 5 minutes of sophisticated hacking it's time to deploy out web application.
+After 5 minutes of sophisticated hacking it's time to deploy our web application.
 From my experience, this is the part where the beer comes in.
 Searching for a poster, setting up Linux, installing a web server, configuring databases … :beer:
-As I knew from the beginning, Meteor.js is about rapid prototyping.
+As I mentioned in the very first paragraph, Meteor.js is about rapid prototyping.
 So forget all the beers stuff about configuration and installing apt stuff.
 We do it the Meteor.js way:

 ```sh
 meteor deploy leproject